gpopesc/wireguard-module-synology/README.md

 Choose your Synology arhitecture from here: https://kb.synology.com/en-ca/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have

-You cand choose among following models:
+You can choose from following models as an `option`:
  1. apollolake
  2. braswell
  3. broadwell